nss-sapphire-elephants/WorkforceManagement/README.md

-This MVC Web App was made at NSS using Agile/SCRUM Methodology and uses a local database created in SQL.
+This MVC Web App was made at Nashville Software School using Agile/SCRUM Methodology AND the use of a local database created in SQL.

 It's a CRUD heavy application and below you can read each issue ticket our team had to tackle during the sprint!